EricLBuehler/mistral.rs/docs/ANYMOE.md

 # AnyMoE: Build an MoE model from anything, quickly

 AnyMoE is technique to dynamically and efficiently create MoE models.
-By providing a set of experts and a small pretraining dataset, you can create an MoE.
+By providing a set of experts and a small pretraining dataset, you can create an MoE locally!

 ## Dataset
 Currently, AnyMoE expects a CSV dataset with 2 columns: `prompt` and `expert`.
 For example: